-It is recommended that the dissertation is done in pairs of two students.
+Concerning the dissertation, it is recommended that it is done in pairs of two students.
 Each student must explicitly indicate his/her individual contribution to the whole and the presentation must be shared between the students.

-Students will select topic area after the introduction session, and the initial reading of articles (emphasize on Innovation or Creativity or Knowledge).
-The final dissertation must contain a synthesis of various literatures on the selected subject, and an integration of examples from practice through the study of company/organization cases and company/organization websites.
-Students are also encouraged to enrich their dissertation with first-hand empirical data, e.g., from interviews with managers or other relevant actors in Greece or in their home country of studies.
+Students will select topic area as soon as possible (emphasis on Innovation or Creativity or Knowledge - integrated subjects are also encouraged).
+The final dissertation must contain a synthesis of various literatures on the selected subject (topic area and specific theme within selected topic area), and an integration of examples from practice through the study of company/organization cases and company/organization websites.
+Students are also encouraged to enrich their dissertation with primary data, e.g., from interviews with managers or other relevant actors in Greece or in their home country of studies.